History of Tennessee in Timeline

 2000: Bush Victory Margin

-In 2000, Republican President George W. Bush won by a 4% margin in Tennessee.
+In 2000, President George W. Bush won the state of Tennessee by a margin of 4%.

-In the 2000 presidential election, Vice President Al Gore, who had previously served as a Democratic U.S. Senator from Tennessee, failed to carry his home state.
+In the 2000 presidential election, Vice President Al Gore, previously a Democratic U.S. Senator from Tennessee, failed to carry his home state.

-The Memphis Grizzlies have played in the National Basketball Association (NBA) since 2001.
+In 2001, the Memphis Grizzlies began playing in the National Basketball Association (NBA).

 In 2002, Tennessee amended its constitution to establish a lottery.

-In 2002, the Knoxville Ice Bears ice hockey team began playing.
+In 2002, the Knoxville Ice Bears began playing and are members of the Southern Professional Hockey League.

-In 2004, Republican President George W. Bush increased his margin of victory in Tennessee from a 4% to a 14% margin compared to 2000.
+In 2004, Republican President George W. Bush increased his margin of victory in Tennessee from a 4% to a 14% margin in 2000.

-In 2006, the state constitution was amended to outlaw same-sex marriage.
+In 2006, the state constitution was amended to outlaw same-sex marriage, which was later invalidated by the 2015 U.S. Supreme Court case Obergefell v.
+Hodges.

 On December 23, 2008, the largest industrial waste spill in United States history occurred at TVA's Kingston Fossil Plant, releasing over 1.1 billion gallons of coal ash slurry into the Emory and Clinch Rivers.